infoservio/braintree-donation/README.md

 2. Then tell Composer to load the plugin:

-        composer require /braintree-donation
+        composer require /donate-elite

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for braintree-donation.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for donate-elite.

-## braintree-donation Overview
+## donate-elite Overview

 -Insert text here-

-## Configuring braintree-donation
+## Configuring donate-elite

 -Insert text here-

-## Using braintree-donation
+## Using donate-elite

 -Insert text here-

-## braintree-donation Roadmap
+## donate-elite Roadmap

 Some things to do, and ideas for potential features: